peverett/YMDK75_SP84_ISO_build_log/README.md

 keyboard.

 ## Cons
-* Kit came with everything except key-caps and lEDs, but I feel that it could have included the latter.
+* Kit came with everything except key-caps and LED, but I feel that it could have included the latter.
 It had everything else, why not just 3-LED extra?
 * The acrylic is an absolute finger-print magnet.
 * YMDK sell key-cap sets (2 different colour schemes) for this, but not ISO.